aniabrown/QuEST-TN/README.md

 cmake ..
 make
 ```

+Dependencies: BLAS and Python3.4 or later to be installed on your system.

-then run the example circuit in the root directory with
+Run the example circuit in the root directory with
 ```bash
 export PYTHONPATH=$PYTHONPATH:utilities
 python3 ./testCircuit1.py